-He went on to obtain a Masters of Music at Rice University in Houston where he was awarded a full university scholarship, as well as grants from the Canada Arts Council and the Canadian Research Assistance Fund.
+Maxime went on to study at the Conservatoire de Musique du Québec in Montréal, and obtained a Masters of Music from Rice University in Houston where he was awarded a full university scholarship, as well as grants from the Canada Arts Council and the Canadian Research Assistance Fund.

 1585 Da Salo Bass